 The bill amends RCW 70.41.190 to establish new requirements for the retention of hospital medical records.
 Under the new provisions, hospitals are mandated to retain and preserve all medical records for a minimum of 26 years from the date the record was created.
-This applies to both records created before and after the effective date of the bill, with specific exceptions for records that are no longer retained by the hospital if they complied with previous retention requirements.
-Additionally, hospitals are allowed to maintain records in various formats, including paper, microfilm, and electronic media.
+This applies to both records created before and after the effective date of the bill.
+The bill also allows hospitals to maintain these records in various formats, including paper, microfilm, and electronic media.
+Additionally, it clarifies that hospitals must comply with other record retention requirements and outlines that all information collected during each unique visit is considered a medical record.

 Statutes affected: Original Bill: 70.41.190